jProgr/buku-name/README.md

 ## Development

-The project uses NPM and its ecosystem.
-So to run it you need at least:
+To run it you need at least:

 - Node 18.
+- Go 1.21.

-To begin install depencies using NPM:
+To begin install dependencies using NPM:

 ```
 npm i